kschuler/ling001/index.md

 - **Language journal (10%)** - Each student is required to keep a [language journal](resources/language-journal-assignment) with a minimum of four entries and at least 800 words.

 ### Extra Credit
 -  **Research bonus:** Add up to 3% points to your final grade.
-Earn 1% bonus for each hour of research participation via SONA (online options) and/or a 1% bonus for attending a language-related talk or event ~~on campus~~ online (list of talks coming soon).
+Earn 1% bonus for each hour of research participation via SONA and/or a 1% bonus for attending a language-related talk ~~or event on campus~~ online (list of talks coming soon).
 - **Reading bonus:** Add 1% point to your final grade by being a member of the recitation section with the [most engagement on perusall](resources/how-perusall-works.pdf).
 You must engage with most readings to be elligible.

 ## Schedule
 Schedule is subject to change.
-All lectures will be recorded and [posted here](https://upenn.hosted.panopto.com/Panopto/Pages/Sessions/List.aspx?folderID=99e28b4b-8d65-4ac1-9fe4-ab3c00e43bf5) a few minutes after each class.
+All lectures will be recorded and [posted here](https://upenn.hosted.panopto.com/Panopto/Pages/Sessions/List.aspx?folderID=99e28b4b-8d65-4ac1-9fe4-ab3c00e43bf5) ~~a few minutes after each class~~ at the begining of the week.

 Wk  | Lecture | Readings | Resources
   --- | --- | --- | ---